leason/eason.blog/content/posts/2023/10/ai-use-cases/index.md

 ---
 title: "AI Use Cases"
 date: 2023-10-23T11:00:00-04:00
-description: "Making the case for using AI tools as a decision assistance tool"
+description: "There are plenty of ways to leverage current AI tools for decision assistance"
 displayInMenu: false
 featuredImage: "/posts/2023/10/ai-use-cases/ai-components.png"
 featuredImageDescription: ""